 For the recording of their next album, Blodhemn, the drummer's hot seat was occupied by the oddly-nicknamed Dirge Rep. Around this time they also added a second guitarist, Roy Kronheim.
 Blodhemn differed from previous releases mostly due to its cleaner, heavier-sounding production (by Peter Tägtgren, of Hypocrisy fame).
 Their next album, Mardraum, was something of a change in sound for the band - they began to write more complex songs, with more tempo and time changes than before.
 The next album, Monumension, took things even further, with the Progressive Rock influence even more prominent and with the lyrics now in English to boot!
 This pissed off a few hardcore fans, but brought in a lot of new fans as well, and the change was mostly well-received.

 The next few albums continued in the same general vein as Monumension, save for getting another new drummer (Cato Bekkevold) and replacing Kronheim with new guitarist Arve Isdal for Below the Lights, and adding a keyboardist and second vocalist (Herbrand Larsen, who performed most of the clean vocals while he was in the band) for Isa.
-The lineup remained consistent from Isa through In Times, as has the quality and style of the band's work; Larsen departed in 2016, to be replaced by new keyboardist/vocalist Håkon Vinje for ᛖ.
+The lineup remained consistent from Isa through In Times, as has the quality and style of the band's work; Larsen departed in 2016, to be replaced by new keyboardist/vocalist Håkon Vinje for ᛖ, while Bekkevold departed in 2018, replaced by Iver Sandøy for Utgard.
 They also appeared prominently in the Metal: A Headbanger's Journey documentary, exposing them to yet more fans.

 The band members have been involved in a fair number of side projects as well.
 Most of the band collaborated with Norwegian noise duo Fe-Mail under the name Trinacria; they produced the album Travel Now Journey Infinitely (2008).
 Members of Enslaved also collaborated with their fellow countrymen Shining (not the Swedes) for a series of compositions called the Armageddon Concerto.
 This has yet to be released in its entirety, but some of the material from the concerto appears on Shining's album Blackjazz, and Grutle Kjellson delivers guest vocals on two tracks.
 To confuse matters further, Enslaved has also released a split with the Swedes.
 Ivar Bjørnson was a member of Borknagar for awhile and currently has a neofolk-influenced collaboration with Wardruna's Einar Selvik entitled Skuggsjá, which released its debut album in March 2016.
 Arve Isdal was a member of a supergroup with Immortal members entitled I, which released the album Between Two Worlds in 2006.

-Their most recent album was ᛖ (2017).
-In short, Enslaved have been around for more than two decades now, and continue to deliver some pretty awesome work.
+Their most recent album is Utgard (2020).
+In short, Enslaved have been around for nearly three decades now, and continue to deliver some pretty awesome work.